ShopFiberOptic Blog

 Compare FTTH, FTTN, FTTC, FTTB, and FTTP fiber-to-the-X access architectures.
 Where the fiber terminates, performance trade-offs, and what each means for installers.

-Fusion Splice Loss Budget Explained
+Fusion Splice Loss Budget Explained: How Much Loss Is Acceptable

-Fusion Splice Troubleshooting and Common Errors
+Fusion Splice Troubleshooting: Common Errors and Fixes

-Fusion Splicer Arc Calibration Guide: When, Why, and How to Calibrate
+Fusion Splicer Arc Calibration Guide

-Fusion Splicer Electrode Replacement Guide
+Fusion Splicer Electrode Replacement: When and How

-Fusion Splicing Outdoor vs Indoor: Field Conditions, Enclosures, and Best Practices
+Fusion Splicing Outdoor vs Indoor: Workflow Differences

 How to Build a Fiber Cleaning Kit for Field Techs